jpjpjp/bot-test-framework-example/README.md

     ```"apiUrl": "http://localhost:3210/"```

 ## Running the bot in test mode.
 After ensuring that your bot is configured as described above, make sure that the emulator is up and running.

-If you are using the Botkit or Python starter bots the please refer to the instructions in those proejcts to start the bot.
+If you prefer to write your bots using the [Botkit framework](https://botkit.ai/docs/readme-ciscospark.html), you can skip this step and use the pre-configured [Webex Botkit Starter](https://github.com/jpjpjp/webex-bot-botkit) project instead.

+If you prefer to write your bots in python, you can skip this step and use the pre-configured [Webex Python Starter](https://github.com/jpjpjp/webex-bot-python) project instead.

 Otherwise, open a terminal window to start the included node-flint based bot as follows:

 1) Make sure all the bot dependencies are downloaded.
 This is necessary only the first time after installing the project locally: